mailgun/mailgun-js-boland/README.md

 #### Attachments

+Attachments can be sent using either the `attachment` or `inline` parameters. `inline` parameter can be use to send an attachment with `inline` disposition.
+It can be used to send inline images.
+Both types are supported with same mechanisms as described, we will just use `attachment` parameter in the documentation below but same stands for `inline`.

 Sending attachments can be done in a few ways.
 We can use the path to a file in the `attachment` parameter.
 If the `attachment` parameter is of type `string` it is assumed to be the path to a file.

 ```js
 var filepath = path.join(__dirname, '/mailgun_logo.png');